GreyCoder25/PatternRecognitionHometasks/README.md

 ## About
 Input is a Russian or Ukrainian word.
-Program finds its Levenshtein distances to automatic language approximations of Russian and Ukrainian languages and guesses the language of this word using these guesses.
+Program finds its Levenshtein distances to automatic language approximations of Russian and Ukrainian languages and guesses the language of this word using these distances.

 ## Requirements
 - numpy